• Skip to primary navigation

 carpet garage floor tiles

-Garage floor carpet tiles or squares, is one of the lesser known options in garage flooring that people have been using with mostly good results.
-Available in a modular interlocking tile and as a peel and stick design as well, these carpet tiles will give your floor the soft feel and look of carpet while still offering good resistance to staining and some chemicals.
+Garage floor carpet tiles or squares are one of the lesser-known garage flooring options.
+When used correctly, this type of flooring can be fun in a garage.
+Available in modular interlocking tiles and peel-and-stick designs, these carpet tiles will give your floor the softer feel and look of carpet while still offering moderate resistance to staining and some chemicals.

-If you are not familiar with the pros and cons of using carpet in the garage, we suggest that you read this post first to learn more about this garage flooring option.
+If you are not familiar with the pros and cons of using carpet in the garage, we suggest that you read this article first.
+Some carpets can be hazardous, so it’s important to know what you should and shouldn’t use.

 Interlocking Garage Carpet Tiles

-The easiest of these selections to install are the carpet covered interlocking garage floor tiles.
-These are the same tiles made by companies such as RaceDeck and BlockTile.
-These 12”x12” polypropylene tiles are covered with Olefin synthetic carpet.
-They are available in up to 6 color options and are easy to assemble.
-You can even incorporate them with the other interlocking tile designs that are available from these manufacturers.
+The easiest of these options to install is the carpet-covered interlocking garage floor tiles.
+These 12” x12” polypropylene tiles are covered with Olefin synthetic carpet.
+They are available in a few different color options and are easy to assemble.
+You can even incorporate them with other interlocking tile designs available from some manufacturers.

 Self-Stick Carpet Tiles or Squares

-Carpet tiles or squares may not be the best option for the highly active garage floor that sees many home projects and car repairs, but it can be a very satisfying choice for those looking for a comfortable and unique garage flooring that will stand up to normal use.
-It creates a warm feel to the garage as well as the feet.
-And if you do damage or stain a tile, they are easily replaced one at a time instead of the entire flooring.
+Carpet tiles or squares are not the best option for a highly active garage floor that sees many home projects and car maintenance.
+However, it can be a very satisfying choice for those seeking a comfortable, unique garage flooring option that stands up to light use.
+It creates a warm feeling in the garage and on the feet.
+And if you damage or stain a carpet tile, they are easily replaced one at a time rather than the entire flooring.

 Carpet Garage Floor Tiles Interlocking Tiles Options and Ideas